Rome Colonels: New York State League (1898–1901)

 Minor league baseball started in Rome, New York in 1898.
-Playing at Riverside Park, the Rome Romans joined the Independent eight–team New York State League.
-The Rome Romans finished their initial season with a 43–51 record, placing 6th in the New York State League.
+Playing at Riverside Park, when the Rome Romans joined the Independent eight–team New York State League.
+The Rome "Romans" finished their initial season with a 43–51 record, placing sixth in the New York State League.
 The Rome managers were Charles Faatz and Hobe Whiting.

-The 1899 Rome Romans were the New York State League Champions.
-The New York State League became a Class C level League in 1899, as Rome finished with a record of 76–32, placing 1st in the New York State League.
-The 1899 Rome Romans were managed by Tom O'Brien and finished 8.5 games ahead of the 2nd place Utica Pent–Ups in the eight–team league, which had no playoffs.
+The 1899 Rome Romans were the New York State League champions.
+The New York State League became a Class C level League in 1899 and Rome finished with a record of 76–32, to place first in the New York State League final standings, as the league held no playoffs.
+The 1899 league champion Rome Romans were managed by Tom O'Brien and finished 8.5 games ahead of the second place Utica Pent–Ups in the eight–team league.

-In 1900, the Rome Romans placed 3rd, continuing play as members of the New York State League.
+In 1900, the Rome Romans placed third, continuing play as members of the New York State League.
 Rome had a 1900 regular season record of 70–44 under manager Tom O'Brien.

 The Romans played their final season on the New York State League in 1901.
-The Rome Romans finished their final season 62–47, placing 4th in the New York State League under manager George Wheeler.
+The Rome Romans finished their final season 62–47, placing fourth in the New York State League, playing the season under manager George Wheeler.
 The Rome franchise folded from the New York State League after the 1901 season.

 Empire State League (1905)

-After a three season absence, minor league baseball returned to Rome in 1905.
+After a three-season absence, minor league baseball returned to Rome in 1905.
 In 1905, Rome hosted a franchise in the Independent Empire State League, playing at Riverside Park.
-Rome finished with a record of 41–30, placing 3rd in the eight–team Empire State League.
+Rome finished with a record of 41–30, placing third in the eight–team Empire State League.
 Rome folded after the 1905 season.